Abathargh/moody-esp8266/README.md

 An implementation of the Moody Architecture for the end-devices (sensors/actuators) using the ESP8266-01 board.
 It's based on the ESP being programmed through the Arduino IDE Board Manager for ESP8266.

 **EXPERIMENTAL** ESP32 support is implemented but not fully tested yet.
-An implementation of the Moody Architecture for the end-devices (sensors/actuators) using the ESP8266-01 board.
 </p>

 ## Contents